axelarnetwork/axelarate-community/documentation/docs/validator_recovery.md

 * `update`: Updates existing mnemonic from file *./tofnd/import*; Succeeds when there is an existing mnemonic, fails otherwise.
 The old passphrase is written to file *.tofnd/export*.

-#### Recovering mnemonic for tofnd binaries
+### Backup mnemonic for tofnd binaries

-An exercise for creating and recovering your mnemonic using tofnd binary is the following:
+An exercise for creating your mnemonic using tofnd binary is the following:
 1. Start tofnd and produce a mnemonic
     ```
     # cargo run is equivilent to cargo run -- -m create